rafael-minuesa/Dashboard-Launchpad/ASSETS.md

-# Dashboard Launchpad - Assets Guide
+# Simple Launchpad - Assets Guide

 This document outlines the visual assets required for WordPress.org submission and general plugin branding.